Kattis/problem-package-format/spec/legacy-icpc.md

 | educational   | May be freely used for educational purposes.                                       |                                                  |
 | permission    | Used with permission.
 The rights owner must be contacted for every additional use. |                                                  |

+`rights_owner` is the owner of the copyright of the problem.
+Values other than _unknown_ or _public domain_ require `rights_owner` to have a value.
+`rights_owner` defaults to `credits.authors`, if present, otherwise value of `source`.

 ### Limits

+Time, memory, and other limits to be imposed on submissions.
 A map with the following keys:

 | Key                | Comments                   | Default        | Typical system default |